-best interests of the child.
-The possibility of a transfer may be particularly appropriate when considering returning the child to the care of his or her parent(s) in the new State or relocating the child in the new State, if the State of origin of the child is a Contracting State to the Convention and has retained jurisdiction over the child on the basis that the habitual residence of the child is still in the State of origin (Art.
-5).10 The State that would transfer its jurisdiction would be the State of habitual residence (and origin) of the child, and the State agreeing to take jurisdiction would be the State where the child is present.
+Articles 8-910 - It may be possible to transfer jurisdiction to the authority of another Contracting State if it is considered that this other authority would be better placed in the particular case to assess the best interests of the child.
+The possibility of a transfer may be particularly appropriate when considering returning the child to the care of his or hertheir parent(s) in the new State or relocating the child in the new State, if the State of origin of the child is a Contracting State to the Convention and has retained jurisdiction over the child on the basis that the habitual residence of the child is still in the State of origin (Art.
+5).11 The State that would transfer its jurisdiction would be the State of habitual residence (and origin) of the child, and the State agreeing to take jurisdiction would be the State where the child is present.